 New website for Sussex Garden Rooms

-This week I set live the new Sussex Garden Rooms website which I’ve been working on for the last few weeks.
+Sussex Garden Rooms have a new website, which I’ve loved working on over the last few weeks.
 They’re a brilliant local company with big ambitions and I wanted to explain to you how we came to work together and the approach I took to this project.

 ‘Can you help me get more leads from my current website?’ is a common question I’m asked in my day job as a freelancer.
-And whenever I’m asked this question, I almost always know that the site will have been created by Wix.
+And whenever I’m asked this question, I almost always know that the existing website will have been created with a self-builder such as Wix.

-The Sussex Garden Rooms business was established 2 years ago, with the aim of supplying premium, stylish garden rooms throughout Sussex which are highly practical, totally customisable and very pleasing on the eye.
-To get the brand out there quickly and cost effectively, they created their original website using the all-in-one, easy to use website builder, Wix.
+Sussex Garden Rooms was established in 2017, with the aim of supplying premium, stylish garden rooms throughout Sussex which are highly practical, totally customisable and very pleasing on the eye.
+To get the brand out there quickly and cost effectively, as thousands of small business owners do, they created their original website using the all-in-one, easy to use website builder, Wix.

 The inevitable frustration

 Wix has always been a little disdained in the professional SEO community.
-They’ve admittedly gotten somewhat better with their technical set up in recent months, but businesses with organic visibility as their main objective can still expect to fall short.
+They’ve admittedly improved their technical set up in recent months, but businesses with organic visibility as their main objective can still expect to fall short.

 There’s no preview tool to see how your users will see your metadata.
 There’s no ability to serve Accelerated Mobile Pages (AMP) to users for a faster, better mobile experience.
 There are (still) lots of reported issues with random characters appearing within the URL’s.
 You have no control over the robots.txt file.
 These limitations, to name just a few, make the already tricky job of ranking higher in search engines, even more tricky.

-Something I’ve noticed over the years is that Wix regularly post totally accurate SEO advice on their blog too, such as meta descriptions having a direct impact on Google rankings, or encouraging users to pick an exact match domain.
-How these get passed a marketing manager at a big company, I have no idea.
+Something I’ve noticed over the years is that Wix regularly post totally inaccurate SEO advice on their blog too, such as meta descriptions having a direct impact on Google rankings, or encouraging users to pick an exact match domain.
+How these get passed a marketing manager at a big company, I’m not quite sure!

 But more importantly than anything I’ve mentioned above, is the fact that SEO is not something you can just expect to nail, using a CMS like Wix, with no prior understanding or experience.
 That’s why there are, quite literally, millions of articles online about keyword research, redirects and link building.
 There are dedicated SEO conferences all around the world.
 There are SEO executives & managers working hard in every organisation who take their online visibility seriously.
 It’s a new-age trade in it’s own right and if you’re serious about doing well on Google, you should be prepared to invest in an expert who knows how it all works, and in a platform which enables you to do it properly.